romainaugier/pedump/README.md

           Dump the debug information from the Debug Directory, if any --pe-exc-table
-          Dump the exception information from the Exception Table, if any --padding-size <PADDING_SIZE>
+          Dump the exception information from the Exception Table, if any --elf-headers
+          Dumps all the ELF headers
+      --elf-header
+          Dumps the ELF Base Header
+      --elf-program-headers
+          Dumps the ELF Program Headers
+      --sections
+          Dumps the Sections
+      --sections-filter <SECTIONS_FILTER>
+          Regulax expresion to filter the Sections to display [default: .*]
+      --sections-data
+          Dumps the Sections data along with the headers --disasm
+          Disassemble the code found in the Sections containing code --padding-size <PADDING_SIZE>
           Padding size to apply when dumping information for better readability [default: 4] -h, --help